 Costa Rica/ Nicaragua Border:

 If you are crossing from Costa Rica into Nicaragua you won’t have much trouble.
 We found this border crossing to be incredibly easy.
 They even have people employed to help you go through the process on the Nicaragua side.
 In fact, now that I think about it, I didn’t even show proof that I was leaving Nicaragua within 90 days when we entered.

 If you are crossing from Nicaragua into Costa Rica you will need to go through the same process as it would be to enter from Panama.
 Make sure you have proof that you are leaving within 90 days.

 The best way to cross between Costa Rica and Nicaragua is by Tica Bus or one of the public buses.
 If you are coming from San Juan del Sur, Granada, or Managua and heading to San Jose, Tica Bus is the way to go.
 It is a bit pricey at $30 but it saves you the trouble of switching between several buses and you’ll have the ease of having a comfortable reserved seat.
 They will stop at the borders and you will have to get off the bus to go through the exit and entry process.

 If you choose to go the cheaper option and use public transportation there is a bus from the border (Penas Blancas is the town name) to Liberia which runs several times a day.
 From there you can get anywhere in Costa Rica.
-There is a free app called Off The Grid Traveler which we suggest downloading for bus schedules and routes in Costa Rica.
-It’s a total lifesaver.

 While backpacking through Costa Rica you will likely head to the places which are most easily accessible by public buses.
 Unfortunately, these are usually the more touristy places which don’t always give you the best insight into how amazing the country actually is.